Pennsylvania Railroad 4876: Accident

-At 8:38 AM on the morning of January 15, 1953, 4876 was the subject of a wreck while pulling the southbound Federal #173 from Boston, Massachusetts, to Washington, D.C.
+At 8:38 AM on the morning of January 15, 1953, #4876 was the subject of a wreck while pulling the southbound Federal #173 from Boston, Massachusetts, to Washington, D.C.
 Upon nearing an "Approach" signal about 1 mi outside of Washington, the engineer applied the brakes to slow the train down from 70 to 60 mph.
 Noting that the train still was not slowing after passing the signal, the engineer engaged the emergency brake and sounded the locomotive's horn.
-An assistant train director in Interlocking Tower 'C' observed the excessive speed of 4876, and radioed ahead to K Tower.
-The train director in K Tower already had the switches changed to allow 4876 to enter Union Station on Track 16, its regularly assigned track.
+An assistant train director in Interlocking Tower 'C' observed the excessive speed of #4876 and radioed ahead to K Tower.
+The train director in K Tower already had the switches changed to allow #4876 to enter Union Station on Track 16, its regularly assigned track.
 Having insufficient time to switch the runaway on to another track, the director alerted the station master's office, situated at the end of Track 16.
-The 4876 rammed the buffer stop, still traveling at around 35 to 40 mph, and continued into the concourse of Union Station, before partially falling through the floor into the baggage room below.
+The #4876 rammed the buffer stop, still traveling at around 35 to 40 mph, and continued into the concourse of Union Station, before partially falling through the floor into the baggage room below.

 An investigation by the Interstate Commerce Commission discovered a design flaw in the passenger car used by the New York, New Haven and Hartford Railroad.
-If the handle of an angle cock came into contact with the bottom crossmember of the car's coupler pocket, the angle cock could inadvertently closed, rendering the brakes on any trailing cars inoperable.
-The third car in 4876's train, New Haven passenger coach 8665, exhibited this design flaw.
-The fourth car was not of the same design, and had a different style of coupler.
+If the handle of an angle cock came into contact with the bottom crossmember of the car's coupler pocket, the angle cock could inadvertently close, rendering the brakes on any trailing cars inoperable.
+The third car on the train, New Haven passenger coach #8665, exhibited this design flaw.
+The fourth car was not of the same design and had a different style of coupler.
 The difference between the two couplers increased the frequency and the intensity at which the angle cock would hit the crossmember.
 On the morning of the day the accident occurred, the train had already reportedly stopped outside of Kingston, Rhode Island due to the brakes on the final two cars "sticking".
-Upon inspection, the angle cock on car 8655 was found to be closed and was reopened by the engineer.
+Upon inspection, the angle cock on car #8655 was found to be closed and was reopened by the engineer.
 Later along the route, the locomotive changed crews.
 During the change, the previous failed to pass the issue onto the following crew and the matter was forgotten, leading to a repeat angle cock closure and the eventual crash of the train.

-With the inauguration of Dwight D. Eisenhower set to occur on January 20, the passenger cars were re-railed and 4876 was lowered the rest of the way into the baggage room.
-A temporary floor was erected over the locomotive so as to not impede the crowds traveling to Washington, D.C. for the inauguration.
+With the inauguration of Dwight D. Eisenhower set to occur on January 20, the passenger cars were re-railed and #4876 was lowered the rest of the way into the baggage room.
+A temporary floor was erected over the locomotive so as to not impede the crowds traveling to Washington, D.C., for the inauguration.